 Annulments in Washington State

 Divorce and legal separation are the most common options that people choose for dissolving their marriages.
-However, there are situations where one or both spouses may decide to pursue an annulment, often for social or religious reasons.
+However, there are situations and limited circumstances where one or both spouses may decide to pursue an annulment, often for social or religious reasons.
 Unfortunately, annulments are not available for everyone or in every situation.
 In order to make an informed decision, you need to understand what makes this option unique.
 To discuss whether an annulment is right for you, a Seattle divorce attorney can provide you with the guidance you need.

 Annulments vs. Divorce in Washington State

-While both divorces and annulments dissolve a marriage, an annulment is unique in that at its conclusion your marriage is declared invalid.
+While both divorces and annulments dissolve a marriage, an annulment is unique in that at its conclusion your once valid marriage is declared invalid.
 In other words, the court is ruling that you were never validly married.
 For this reason, an annulment is obtained in Washington State by filing a petition seeking a Declaration of Invalidity.

 It is important to note that annulments are available in Washington in only very specific circumstances.
 If you believe that your marriage was invalid from the outset, you may want to discuss with a divorce attorney whether your case would qualify for a Declaration of Invalidity.
 You can still seek a divorce even if an annulment is not an option for you.